 - Share related items or shopping recommendations in your email receipt or shortly after a purchase

 - Ping customers who leave items in their cart.
-Follow-up via text or email, and offer a bonus to sweeten the pot.
+Follow-up via text or email, and offer a bonus as an incentive

 - Offer appreciation discounts or bonuses